-diamond [24].
-It is important to differentiate between two cases of reported linewidths: the ones measured under regular off-resonant repumping of the charge- and spin state, which we refer to as extrinsically broadened linewidths, and the ones measured between resetting pulses.
-In the former case, charge noise triggered by the repump pulses induces spectral jumps and results in a broadened linewidth, while in the latter case this contribution is avoided.
-Recent work demonstrated close to lifetime-limited linewidths for implanted NVs when using an adjusted implantation scheme and conditional charge state repumping [25].
-Under regular repumping, most implanted centers in bulk instead exhibit extrinsically broadened linewidths on the order of 100 MHz, about ten times the lifetime limit [21, 26].
-For micro- and nano-fabricated diamond, the sensitivity to fluctuating electric fields results in a further deterioration of the optical quality of the NVs: remaining lattice damage from implantation and charge traps introduced during etching conspire such that extrinsically broadened linewidths reaching up to several GHz are observed [21, 27-29].
-Furthermore, studies have shown that NVs created from implanted nitrogen have worse optical properties compared to NVs created from diamond-native nitrogen and irradiation-induced vacancies [30, 31].
-This has led to a number of studies exploring novel NV creation methods where nitrogen ion implantation is avoided, including laser writing [32, 33] and electron irradiation [34].
-Such approaches have resulted in improved NV optical coherence in bulk and, in the case of electron irradiation, also in 3.8 μmthick diamond membranes, but at the cost of loss of depth control (electron irradiation) and the need for highly specialized setups (laser writing).
-In general, NV optical linewidths have been shown to increase drastically for structure thicknesses less than 3.8 μm, with only a few cases of narrow lines reported in thinner structures [31, 35].
+On account of its permanent electric dipole moment, the NV's excited state is sensitive to charge noise and, thus, prone to optical linewidth broadening, especially in microfabricated diamond.24 Lifetime-limited optical linewidths, \sim 13 MHz, have, therefore, been measured only on native NVs in bulk diamond.25 It is important to differentiate between two cases of reported linewidths: the ones measured under repeated off-resonant repumping of the charge- and spin state, which we refer to as extrinsically broadened linewidths, and the ones measured between repumping pulses, which we refer to as dephasing linewidths.
+In the former case, charge noise triggered by the repump pulses induces spectral jumps and results in a broadened linewidth, while in scitation.org/journal/apl the latter case this contribution is avoided.
+Recent work demonstrated close to lifetime-limited dephasing linewidths (<60 MHz) for implanted NVs when using conditional charge state repumping.24 Under repeated repumping, most implanted centers in bulk instead exhibit extrinsically broadened linewidths on the order of 100 MHz, about ten times the lifetime limit.^{21,27} For micro- and nano-fabricated diamond, the sensitivity to fluctuating electric fields results in a further deterioration of the optical quality of the NVs: remaining lattice damage from implantation as well as surface and subsurface charge traps introduced during etching conspire such that extrinsically broadened linewidths reaching up to several GHz are observed.
+21,26,28 Furthermore, studies have shown that NVs created from implanted nitrogen have worse optical properties compared to NVs created from diamond-native nitrogen and irradiation-induced vacancies, in that they form a separate, broad-linewidth distribution.^{31,32} This has led to a number of studies exploring different NV creation methods where nitrogen ion implantation is avoided, including laser writing^{33,34} and electron irradiation.24 Such approaches have resulted in improved NV optical coherence in bulk and, in the case of electron irradiation, also in 3.8 μm-thick diamond membranes, but at the cost of loss of depth control (electron irradiation) and the need for highly specialized setups (laser writing).
+In general, NV optical linewidths have been shown to increase drastically for structure thicknesses less than 3.8 μ m, with only a few cases of narrow lines reported in thinner structures.